privacyint/website-guides/guide-steps/ios-reset-ad-id.md

 Opt out of targeted ads and renew your Ad ID on iOS

 # Summary #
-When your iOS device collects data about you, this data is associated with a unique identifier, called the *Advertising Identifier* (Ad ID) before it is sent to advertisers.
-The Ad ID is thus the only way for advertisers to identify your device.
-In this guide you'll learn how to reset the Ad ID on your iOS device so that advertisers forget about your previous activity, habits, and preferences.
+Advertisers need to uniquely identify you across apps and websites in order to aggregate data they might collect about you.
+To do so, Apple issues an Ad ID for your device, which it then shares with advertisers so they can serve you ads based on your data.
+In this guide you'll learn how to avoid targeted advertisement either by periodically resetting your Ad ID or by opting out completely.

 # Body #

 ### Renew your Ad ID ###
-To renew your Ad ID on iOS, open the **Settings** application and then navigate to **Privacy > Advertising** and then click on **Reset Advertising Identifier** (Fig. 1).
+To renew your Ad ID on iOS, open the **Settings** application, navigate to **Privacy > Advertising** and then click on **Reset Advertising Identifier** (Fig. 1).

 ### Opt out of targeted advertising ###
-To prevent that data collected from your device reaches advertisers and trackers, you can opt out of *Targeted Advertisements*.
-Targeted advertisements are served to you based on multiple data points such as your location history, your name and address, the music you listen to, or how many levels you've completed in your favourite game, which poses a serious privacy risk.
+To prevent that data collected from your device reaches advertisers and trackers, you can opt out of targeted advertisements.
+Targeted advertisements pose a serious privacy risk since they are served to you based on data points such as your location history, your name and address, the music you listen to, or how many levels you've completed in your favourite game.

 To opt out of targeted ads based on location, open the **Settings** app and go to **Privacy > Location Services > System Services** and turn off **Location-Based Apple Ads** (Fig. 2).
 To opt out of targeted ads from any other data points,